RyanKruse/Traveling-Salesman-Final-Project/README.md

 	<img src="supporting_files/Truck_1_Image.PNG"></img>
 </p>

-## What is the objective?
+## Project Task Objective
-From the Project Guidelines Document: "The Western Governors University Parcel Service needs to determine the best route and delivery distribution for their Daily Local Deliveries (DLD) because packages are not currently being consistently delivered by their promised deadline.
+From the [Project Guidelines](https://github.com/RyanKruse/WGUPS_Final_Project/blob/master/supporting_files/Project_Guidelines.docx?raw=true): "The Western Governors University Parcel Service needs to determine the best route and delivery distribution for their Daily Local Deliveries (DLD) because packages are not currently being consistently delivered by their promised deadline.
 The Salt Lake City DLD route has three trucks, two drivers, and an average of 40 packages to deliver each day; each package has specific criteria and delivery requirements.

 "Your task is to determine the best algorithm, write code, and present a solution where all 40 packages, listed in the attached 'WGUPS Package File,' will be delivered on time with the least number of miles added to the combined mileage total of all trucks.
 The specific delivery locations and distances to each location are given in the attached 'WGUPS Distance Table.'
-In addition, you should keep in mind that the supervisor should be able to see, at assigned points, the progress of each truck and its packages by any of the variables listed in the “WGUPS Package File,” including what has been delivered and what time the delivery occurred.""
+In addition, you should keep in mind that the supervisor should be able to see, at assigned points, the progress of each truck and its packages by any of the variables listed in the 'WGUPS Package File,' including what has been delivered and what time the delivery occurred."

-## How does the program work?
+## Overview of Data Structures
 The environment runs in Python 3.6, requires no external libraries or APIs, and the IDE of choice is Pycharm.
 The communication protocol used in this project is by storing all data in class variables and executing all algorithms from class functions.
+Should one class need another variable from another class, a reference is made for that class and the variable is copied from it.
+The variable contained in each class are useful for executing the functions located in that class.
+The Hub class contains loading algorithms, the Truck class contains delivery algorithms, the Simulation class contains ticking algorithms, and the Clock class contains time algorithm.

-The entire simulation runs in this simulation execute function, which appears as below:
+The entire simulation runs in this execute function, which appears in pseudocode as below:

 <b>Execute</b>